alexandersep/notes/README.md

 # notes
-Markdown to LaTeX pdf script convertor using pandoc \
+Markdown to LaTeX pdf script converter using pandoc \
 It's main purpose is to compile singular or multiple markdown files to pdf \
 This allows for quick note taking and in future note reading